Introduction

 Conclusion

-The Nationwide Peak is one such annuity that almost delivers on all fronts, be it principal protection with growth, or the opportunity to participate risk-free in the market index.
-It is a no-nonsense annuity that offers the most popular indexing options to choose from, and even offers a free joint-income rider that allows the annuity contract owner to name a spouse as a co-annuitant.
-While we have a very limited number of riders, it can actually be a good thing for annuitants who don’t want to get into understanding the complex clauses and terms that those riders come with.
-If you are considering buying a no-nonsense Fixed Indexed Annuity that works for growth and offers a free joint income rider, the Nationwide Peak Fixed Indexed Annuity may be a decent product to look after.
+The Nationwide Peak delivers on multiple fronts, offering principal protection with growth potential and the ability to participate in market index performance without direct market risk.
+It is a no-nonsense annuity that provides access to some of the most popular indexing options, along with a free joint death benefit feature that allows the contract owner to name a spouse as a co-annuitant.
+While the product offers a limited number of riders, this can be a positive for annuitants who prefer simplicity and wish to avoid the complexity often associated with additional rider terms and conditions.
+For investors seeking a straightforward fixed indexed annuity focused on growth with the added benefit of a free joint death benefit, the Nationwide Peak Fixed Indexed Annuity is a reasonable product to consider.